keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-with-keptn/dynatrace/index.md

 ---
 title: Self-healing with Keptn
-description: Demonstrates how to use the self-healing mechanisms of Keptn to self-heal a demo service, which runs into issues, by providing automated upscaling.
+description: Demonstrates how to use the self-healing mechanisms of Keptn with Dynatrace
 weight: 30
 keywords: [self-healing]
 aliases: